The Dating Game: Episode status

 Various episodes from the ABC daytime run have aired on Game Show Network.
 The remaining ABC versions of the show, which were made for primetime and for syndication, are assumed to exist in their entirety.

 After the syndicated finale in 1980, repeats of the 1978–1980 version were seen on KHJ-TV (now KCAL-TV) in Los Angeles from September 26, 1983, to September 12, 1986 (when The All-New Dating Game with Elaine Joyce premiered on September 15, 1986), as well as in some other cities.
 In another variation of the final year in reruns, some episodes from ABC daytime, ABC primetime and weekly syndication were shown.

 Guests

-Some of the notable people that appeared on The Dating Game appeared as a bachelor or bachelorette before becoming famous, or as a special guest star, include: